0x41-li/0x41-li/README.md

 - 👋 Hi, I’m @0x41-li
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in everything, but to narrow everything down, I love cyber security.
-- 🌱 I’m currently learning UI/UX.
+- 🌱 I’m currently learning Laravel & python.
-- 💞️ I’m looking to collaborate on any web development project.
+- 💞️ I’m looking to collaborate on any web development projects.
 - 📫 How to reach me: ali.sbane.dev@gmail.com

 <!---